20-21 March 2014

 SESSION ONE: INNOVATION AND INCLUSIVE GROWTH

-The session will discuss inclusive growth dynamics and the role of innovation in this process.
+The session discussed inclusive growth dynamics and the role of innovation in this process.
 Questions include: How does innovation impact industrial and social inclusiveness?
 How important is industrial inclusiveness i.e. the active participation of SMEs in the innovation process, for social inclusiveness?
 What is the relationship between innovation corresponding to greater industrial inclusiveness and innovation aimed at competing on global markets?
 Can a large group of dynamic small-scale innovators be as much a source of growth as can the performance of a few large firms?

 Chair: Danny Leipziger, Managing Director, Growth Dialogue